About

 • n : R(n,12) : (..., -1, 12, 25, 38, 51, ...)

-as defined by this relation.
+as defined by these relations.

 Since two-place relations cannot be used, most of modern mathematics is outside the possible subjects of Aristotelian logic, although practically all mathematical statements are timeless.